imyrvold/imyrvold.github.io-ivan/Content/hummingbird/firestore-hummingbird.md

 ![duved_json](/images/vapor/duved_json.png)

  Copy that text into a new window.
-If you inspect the file, you will see that there are a number of "\n" in the file.
-Use a find and replace tool in your text editor, and replace them with an newline (If you use BBEdit, use "\\\n" in the Find field, and "\n" in the Replace field).
+If you inspect the file, you will see that there are a number of `\n` in the file.
+Use a find and replace tool in your text editor, and replace them with an newline (If you use BBEdit, use `\\n` in the Find field, and `\n` in the Replace field).

 ![google-private-key](/images/vapor/duved_replaced.png)